Drawdown - frequently asked questions

 Our system will look to collect fees in this order:

-The Suggested Minimum Cash Balance is designed to give you an idea of the amount of cash you should hold to meet the next few months’ fees, and other outgoings.
-However, it is just a suggestion and you can ignore it (or amend it) if you wish.
+The Suggested Minimum Cash Balance is designed to give you an idea of the amount of cash you should hold to meet the next few months’ fees.
+It does not take into account any cash required for pending drawdown income payments.